 The COVID-19 pandemic has provided a timely reminder of the fragility of our health and the enormous importance that a healthy society plays in the economic and social prosperity of Australia.
-As we emerge from the COVID-19 global pandemic we do so with an ageing population with increasing health challenges.
+As we emerge from the COVID-19 global pandemic we do so with an acute awareness of the value of good health, ongoing health challenges and new crises on the horizon.